usmanert/oracle-suite/cmd/lair/README.md

               number, e.g. `0.0.0.0:8080`.
             - `password` (`string`) - Redis server password.
             - `db` (`int`) - Redis server database number.
+            - `memoryLimit` (`int`) - Memory limit per Oracle in bytes.
+If 0 or not specified, no limit is applied.
         - `memory` - Configuration the memory storage mechanism.
 Ignored if `type` is not `memory`.
             - `ttl` (`int`) - Specifies how long messages should be stored in seconds. (default: 604800 seconds - about one week)